 Heads up—be prepared for no cell phone service on the mountain.

 At 220 kilometers in length, the Corfu Trail on the island of Corfu is definitely one of the longer ones on this list.
+If you decide to tackle it, it’s one of the best things to do in Greece.
 Unless you plan to bring plenty of camping gear, most people tend to choose a section and treat it as a day hike.

 The trail leads away from the busier tourist areas of the island into more unspoiled natural regions.
 There is a huge variety of natural surroundings here, like beaches and dunes, olive groves, and plateaus and gorges in the north.